Post Office Broadband update February 2021

 |Post Office Fibre Broadband Plus (67Mb)||BT Fibre 2 (67Mb)||Sky Broadband Superfast (59Mb)||TalkTalk Fibre 65 (67Mb)||Virgin Media M500 (516Mb)|

-Last checked 09/20.
-Prices displayed above are the initial contract cost for new customers; price may increase after renewal.
-Cheapest price is the lowest monthly cost regardless of speed, fastest price is the fastest service available on Broadband Genie for the lowest cost.
-Does not include TV bundles or special offers.
+Last checked 02/21.
+Prices displayed above are the initial contract cost for new customers.
+Prices may increase after renewal.
+The cheapest price is the lowest monthly cost regardless of speed; the fastest price is the fastest service available on Broadband Genie for the lowest cost.

 Post Office’s ADSL broadband package is traditionally very cheap, with one of the lowest prices you’ll find anywhere.
 However, this does only apply for the first 12 months, after which it almost doubles.